jakeharding/repo-health/README.md

 Run `python manage.py runserver` to start the built in dev server, and navigate a browser to [http://localhost:8000](http://localhost:8000) to view the index page.

+An admin is available at [http://localhost:8000/admin/](http://localhost:8000/admin/) when the server is running.
+In order to login to the admin a user will need to be created.
+Run `python manage.py createsuperuser` and follow the instructions.

 Run `python manage.py test --keepdb` to run the tests.
 The `--keepdb` is important so Django doesn't try to destroy the test database.

 ### Frontend configuration